 Use the pressure cooker to cook your corned beef for St. Patrick’s Day!
 This tasty Pressure Cooker Corned Beef and the Creamy Horseradish Sauce are low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 St. Patrick’s Day is only four days away and I want to share this recipe for Pressure Cooker Corned Beef with Creamy Horseradish Sauce for anyone who might want to try it for the big corned-beef eating day.
 Corned beef is something I don’t eat often, but this year I’m cooking Irish Food in memory of my dad and to coincide with visits by a few family members who’ll be staying at my house next week for the wedding of our niece Livi.
 (And how can that cute teenager already be grown up enough to get married?)

 I’ve cooked corned beef in the slow cooker many times, but using the pressure cooker for the corned beef produced the most tender corned beef I’ve ever made and the quick cooking time will make St. Patrick’s Day dinner even easier!
 If you haven’t tried pressure cooker or Instant Pot corned beef, I bet you’re going to love it!